vectordotdev/vector/docs/specs/component.md

 reflect component specific behavior.
 There is leeway in the implementation of these
 events:

-* Events MAY be augmented with additional component-specific context.
+- Events MAY be augmented with additional component-specific context.
 For example, the `socket` source adds a `mode` attribute as additional context.
-* The naming of the events MAY deviate to satisfy implementation.
+- The naming of the events MAY deviate to satisfy implementation.
 For example, the `socket` source may rename the `EventReceived` event to `SocketEventReceived` to add additional socket specific context.
-* Components MAY emit events for batches of Vector events for performance reasons, but the resulting telemetry state MUST be equivalent to emitting individual events.
+- Components MAY emit events for batches of Vector events for performance reasons, but the resulting telemetry state MUST be equivalent to emitting individual events.
 For example, emitting the `EventsReceived` event for 10 events MUST increment the `component_received_events_total` counter by 10.

 #### ComponentBytesReceived

-*Sources* MUST emit a `ComponentBytesReceived` event immediately after receiving, decompressing and filtering bytes from the upstream source and before the creation of a Vector event.
+*Sources- MUST emit a `ComponentBytesReceived` event immediately after receiving, decompressing and filtering bytes from the upstream source and before the creation of a Vector event.

-* Properties
+- Properties
-  * `byte_size`
+  - `byte_size`
-    * For UDP, TCP, and Unix protocols, the total number of bytes received from the socket excluding the delimiter.
+    - For UDP, TCP, and Unix protocols, the total number of bytes received from the socket excluding the delimiter.
-    * For HTTP-based protocols, the total number of bytes in the HTTP body, as represented by the `Content-Length` header.
+    - For HTTP-based protocols, the total number of bytes in the HTTP body, as represented by the `Content-Length` header.
-    * For files, the total number of bytes read from the file excluding the delimiter.
+    - For files, the total number of bytes read from the file excluding the delimiter.
-  * `protocol` - The protocol used to send the bytes (i.e., `tcp`, `udp`, `unix`, `http`, `https`, `file`, etc.)
+  - `protocol` - The protocol used to send the bytes (i.e., `tcp`, `udp`, `unix`, `http`, `https`, `file`, etc.)
-  * `http_path` - If relevant, the HTTP path, excluding query strings.
+  - `http_path` - If relevant, the HTTP path, excluding query strings.
-  * `socket` - If relevant, the socket number that bytes were received from.
+  - `socket` - If relevant, the socket number that bytes were received from.
-* Metrics
+- Metrics
-  * MUST increment the `component_received_bytes_total` counter by the defined value with the defined properties as metric tags.
+  - MUST increment the `component_received_bytes_total` counter by the defined value with the defined properties as metric tags.
-* Logs
+- Logs
-  * MUST log a `Bytes received.` message at the `trace` level with the defined properties as key-value pairs.
+  - MUST log a `Bytes received.` message at the `trace` level with the defined properties as key-value pairs.
-  * MUST NOT be rate limited.
+  - MUST NOT be rate limited.

 #### ComponentEventsReceived

-*All components* MUST emit an `ComponentEventsReceived` event immediately after creating or receiving one or more Vector events.
+*All components- MUST emit an `ComponentEventsReceived` event immediately after creating or receiving one or more Vector events.

-* Properties
+- Properties
-  * `count` - The count of Vector events.
+  - `count` - The count of Vector events.
-  * `byte_size` - The cumulative in-memory byte size of all events received.
+  - `byte_size` - The cumulative in-memory byte size of all events received.
-* Metrics
+- Metrics
-  * MUST increment the `component_received_events_total` counter by the defined `quantity` property with the other properties as metric tags.
+  - MUST increment the `component_received_events_total` counter by the defined `quantity` property with the other properties as metric tags.
-  * MUST increment the `component_received_event_bytes_total` counter by the defined `byte_size` property with the other properties as metric tags.
+  - MUST increment the `component_received_event_bytes_total` counter by the defined `byte_size` property with the other properties as metric tags.
-* Logs
+- Logs
-  * MUST log a `Events received.` message at the `trace` level with the defined properties as key-value pairs.
+  - MUST log a `Events received.` message at the `trace` level with the defined properties as key-value pairs.
-  * MUST NOT be rate limited.
+  - MUST NOT be rate limited.

 #### ComponentEventsSent

-*All components* that send events down stream, and delete them in Vector, MUST emit an `ComponentEventsSent` event immediately after sending, if the transmission was successful.
+*All components- that send events down stream, and delete them in Vector, MUST emit an `ComponentEventsSent` event immediately after sending, if the transmission was successful.

 Note that for sinks that simply expose data, but don't delete the data after sending it, like the `prometheus_exporter` sink, SHOULD NOT publish this metric.

-* Properties
+- Properties
-  * `count` - The count of Vector events.
+  - `count` - The count of Vector events.
-  * `byte_size` - The cumulative in-memory byte size of all events sent.
+  - `byte_size` - The cumulative in-memory byte size of all events sent.
-  * `output` - For components that can use multiple outputs, the name of the output that events were sent to.
+  - `output` - For components that can use multiple outputs, the name of the output that events were sent to.
 For events sent to the default output, this value MUST be `_default`.
-* Metrics
+- Metrics
-  * MUST increment the `component_sent_events_total` counter by the defined value with the defined properties as metric tags.
+  - MUST increment the `component_sent_events_total` counter by the defined value with the defined properties as metric tags.
-  * MUST increment the `component_sent_event_bytes_total` counter by the event's byte size in JSON representation.
+  - MUST increment the `component_sent_event_bytes_total` counter by the event's byte size in JSON representation.
-* Logs
+- Logs
-  * MUST log a `Events sent.` message at the `trace` level with the defined properties as key-value pairs.
+  - MUST log a `Events sent.` message at the `trace` level with the defined properties as key-value pairs.
-  * MUST NOT be rate limited.
+  - MUST NOT be rate limited.

 #### ComponentBytesSent

-*Sinks* that send events down stream, and delete them in Vector, MUST emit a `ComponentBytesSent` event immediately after sending bytes to the downstream target, if the transmission was successful.
+*Sinks- that send events down stream, and delete them in Vector, MUST emit a `ComponentBytesSent` event immediately after sending bytes to the downstream target, if the transmission was successful.
 The reported bytes MUST be before compression.

 Note that for sinks that simply expose data, but don't delete the data after sending it, like the `prometheus_exporter` sink, SHOULD NOT publish this metric.

-* Properties
+- Properties
-  * `byte_size`
+  - `byte_size`
-    * For UDP, TCP, and Unix protocols, the total number of bytes placed on the socket excluding the delimiter.
+    - For UDP, TCP, and Unix protocols, the total number of bytes placed on the socket excluding the delimiter.
-    * For HTTP-based protocols, the total number of bytes in the HTTP body, as represented by the `Content-Length` header.
+    - For HTTP-based protocols, the total number of bytes in the HTTP body, as represented by the `Content-Length` header.
-    * For files, the total number of bytes written to the file excluding the delimiter.
+    - For files, the total number of bytes written to the file excluding the delimiter.
-  * `protocol` - The protocol used to send the bytes (i.e., `tcp`, `udp`, `unix`, `http`, `https`, `file`, etc.)
+  - `protocol` - The protocol used to send the bytes (i.e., `tcp`, `udp`, `unix`, `http`, `https`, `file`, etc.)
-  * `endpoint` - If relevant, the endpoint that the bytes were sent to.
+  - `endpoint` - If relevant, the endpoint that the bytes were sent to.
 For HTTP, this MUST be the host and path only, excluding the query string.
-  * `file` - If relevant, the absolute path of the file.
+  - `file` - If relevant, the absolute path of the file.
-* Metrics
+- Metrics
-  * MUST increment the `component_sent_bytes_total` counter by the defined value with the defined properties as metric tags.
+  - MUST increment the `component_sent_bytes_total` counter by the defined value with the defined properties as metric tags.
-* Logs
+- Logs
-  * MUST log a `Bytes sent.` message at the `trace` level with the defined properties as key-value pairs.
+  - MUST log a `Bytes sent.` message at the `trace` level with the defined properties as key-value pairs.
-  * MUST NOT be rate limited.
+  - MUST NOT be rate limited.

 #### ComponentError

 **Extends the [Error event].**

-*All components* MUST emit error events in accordance with the [Error event] requirements.
+*All components- MUST emit error events in accordance with the [Error event] requirements.

 This specification does not list a standard set of errors that components must